How to Check the Action History of a User Account in Active Directory?

 Solarwinds Access Rights Manager

-That is why, we will be using the Solarwinds Access Rights Manager tool in this guide.
-Therefore, make sure to download the tool and install it on your system.
-You can choose to download the trial version of the tool which is fully functional for a limited time during which you can evaluate the product for yourself.
-During the installation wizard, you will have to choose the type of installation.
-If you desire to use an existing SQL server, make sure to select Advanced Installation.
-On the other hand, Express Installation includes an SQL server and all the other components needed for the tool.
+For this guide, we’ll be using the Solarwinds Access Rights Manager tool.
+Make sure to download and install the tool on your system.
+You can try out the fully functional trial version, which gives you a chance to evaluate all features for a limited time.
+During the installation process, you’ll be asked to choose the type of setup.
+If you want to use an existing SQL server, select Advanced Installation.
+If you prefer a quicker setup, Express Installation includes its own SQL server and all the necessary components.

-Once you have installed the tool on your system, you will have to set it up before you are able to use the features included in the product.
-The configuration process involves providing Active Directory credentials as well as scanning it, setting up a database for the ARM server and much more.
-We will be guiding you through the process so you do not have to worry about anything.
-When you run the tool for yourself, or upon finalizing the installation wizard, the configuration wizard should open up automatically.
-If it does not, just go ahead Access Rights Manager and that should open it up.
+Once you’ve installed the tool, you’ll need to set it up before you can use all its features.
+The configuration process involves steps like providing your Active Directory credentials, setting up a database for the ARM server, and more.
+We’ll guide you through these steps so you don’t have to worry.
+When you launch the tool for the first time—or after finishing the installation—the configuration wizard should open automatically.
+If it doesn’t, just open Access Rights Manager from your start menu and the wizard should appear.

-1. First of all, enter the Active Directory credentials that will be used by the Access Rights Manager server to access the Active Directory itself.
+1. First, enter the Active Directory credentials that Access Rights Manager will use to connect with your Active Directory.

 Active Directory Credentials

-2. After that, provide the SQL server details and then, select an authentication method.
-Upon doing so, click Next.
+2. Next, provide the SQL server information and select your preferred authentication method.
+Once done, click Next.

-3. On the Database page, you will have to choose if you wish to create a new database or use an existing one.
+3. On the Database page, choose whether to create a new database or use an existing one.
 Then, click Next.

-4. Then, on the Web Components page, you can change the settings for the web components that are required to run the web client of the ARM server.
+4. On the Web Components page, adjust the settings for the web components if needed.
+These are required to run ARM’s web client.

-5. You will be taken to the RabbitMQ tab now.
-Here, you can change the settings but it is recommended that you go with the default values.
+5. The wizard will now take you to the RabbitMQ section.
+Here, you can update the settings if required, but it’s usually best to use the default values.

 RabbitMQ Settings

-6. Finally, a summary of your specified settings will be shown.
-Cross-check everything and then click the Save button.
+6. Finally, you’ll see a summary of the settings you’ve chosen.
+Review everything and then click the Save button.

-7. This will restart the ARM service and once done, you might get a Server not connected message.
-This is completely normal so you do not have to worry.
+7. This will restart the ARM service.
+Afterward, you might see a Server not connected message.
+This is completely normal and nothing to worry about.

-8. After that, the Scan Config Wizard will start up.
+8. Next, the Scan Config Wizard will launch automatically.

-9. There, on the Active Directory tab, provide the credentials that will be used to scan the Active Directory.
+9. In the Active Directory tab, enter the credentials that will be used to scan the Active Directory.

 Active Directory Scan Credentials

-10. Also, select the domain to which the account provided belongs to.
-Click Next.
+10. Select the domain that the account belongs to and click Next.

-11. On the next page, select the domain that is to be scanned.
+11. On the next page, pick which domain you want to scan.

-12. Then, select the file servers that you wish to scan and then hit the Next button.
+12. Then, select any file servers you want to include in the scan and click Next.

 Scan Settings

-14. This will initiate the scan.
-You can close the configuration wizard at this point as the scan continues to run in the background.
+14. This will start the scan.
+You can safely close the configuration wizard now—the scan will continue to run in the background.

-Track Action History of a User Account in Active Directory
+How to Track the Action History of a User Account in Active Directory

-1. On the ARM desktop client, go to the Accounts page.
+1. In the ARM desktop client, go to the Accounts page.

 Accounts

-3. The notebook icon in the corner shows that the activities for the respective user or group are recorded in the Access Rights Manager log book.
+3. The notebook icon next to each name shows that the activities for that user or group are being recorded in the Access Rights Manager logbook.

 Note Icon

-4. Right-click on your desired user or group and then select Open Logbook from the menu that pops up.
+4. Right-click on your chosen user or group, then select Open Logbook from the menu that appears.

 Opening Log Book

-5. From there, you will be able to review the past activities of the user or the group.
+5. From here, you’ll be able to see and review the previous actions of that user or group.

 ABOUT THE AUTHOR